verynewtocode/try-kurumi/README.md

 Please use it at your own risk

+The add-on only works if you're focused on the main **Anki window**

 Inspired by "1/10000 Chance for Withered Foxy Jumpscare Every Second" by **YMY** from TmodLoader.

+## Changelog:

+* v1.0.1: Now the add-on only works if you’re focused on the main Anki window

+* v1.0.0: Release